KrzysztofGajewskiDeveloper/VBA-MS_Word-MS_Outlook/README.md

 Important references: Microsoft Outlook 16.0 Object Library, Microsoft Word 16.0 Object Library

-The macro has been developed to provide mass mailing with standarized layouts to the receipients.
+The macro developed to provide mass mailing with standarized layouts to the recipients.

 1) Turning off screen updating and visibility of the application can make the code run faster